gregjasonroberts/NLP_EquityMarkets_10K/README.md

 ### Model Building
 * Grouped the dataset by the datapoints per year for each stock
-* Tokenize and stemmed each token from the document to find the YoY change with spaCy
+* Tokenized and stemmed each token from the document to find the YoY change with spaCy
 * Used TfidfVectorizer and applied a financial dictionary derived using the Loughran-McDonald dictionary.
 * Applied cosine similarity on the TDIF vectorized dataset for the yearly comparison for each respective company's parsed 10K filing.